Undergraduate Program Director: Prof. Elizabeth Schifano

 Will I be able to get into my Statistics courses as a major?

-- The Statistics Department holds a number of seats in reserve for majors and minors in Statistics.
+- The Statistics Department holds a number of seats in reserve for majors in Statistics and Mathematics-Statistics.
 Even so, with the increased demand for statistics courses, you must try and enroll as quickly as possible when your registration period opens.

 - Sometimes, you may not be allowed to register because of a “prerequisite not met” complaint, although you might have transferred that course in perhaps.
-Immediately write to the instructor and copy the Undergraduate Program Director.
-If your request is valid, a permission number will usually take care of this problem.
+Immediately write to Alyssa O’Keefe (email@example.com) and copy the Undergraduate Program Director.
+If your request is valid and a seat is available, a permission number will usually take care of this problem.

 Can I use transfer credits towards my major ?